Alibytesk/Alibytesk/README.md

 Hi , I'm Alireza
-<h3 align="center"> IT & Software Engineer | Backend Developer</h3>
 <h4 align="center"> I'm a backend developer who loves building scalable and optimized systems.
 I work with technologies like Django, Python, and SQL databases, and I'm passionate about designing clean and secure APIs.
 In my free time, I contribute to open-source projects and enjoy learning new technologies.

-<h4>🌱 Always learning: Icontribute to open-source projects, explore new technologies, and refine my coding skills daily.  </h4>
+<h4>Always learning: Icontribute to open-source projects, explore new technologies, and refine my coding skills daily.  </h4>
 <h4> Who loves coding and dreams of becoming a great backend developer. </h4>